La-Lojban/valsr/README.md

 Three separate word list files in the root of this project containing all the words are required.
 The lists are not included in this repository.

 The lists are:
-- `full-words.txt` - Full list of all accepted 5 and 6 character words.
-The checks if a word real or not is done against this list
+- `definitions.txt` - Full list of all accepted 5 and 6 character words.
+Each line is `word "tab-separator" word definition`.
+The checks if a word real or not is done against this list.
+Word definitions after a successful guess are shown from this file too.
+- `hints.txt` - a list of Lojban definitions of words.
+Used to provide hints while playing.
+May not contains definitions for all words from definitions.txt.
-- `daily-words.txt` - List of daily words.
+- `daily-words.txt` - a list of daily words.
 The daily word is taken from row equal to the days from 2022-01-07.
-- `common-words.txt` - Subset of the full words list, intended for easier game mode.
-Note that all these words _must_ exist on the `full-words.txt`
+- `common-words.txt` - a subset of the definitions list, intended for easier game mode
-- `profanities.txt` - Words filtered out when profanities filter is enabled
+- `profanities.txt` - Words from here are included into games when "experimental gismu" mode is enabled

 Beware that these are _included in the release binary_, and anyone can obtain the lists!